impallari/Contextual-Kerning-Tool/README.md

 ## Spliting the Dictionary in Two

-It reads your font's kerning pairs and split the dictionary in 2 word lists (customized for each font):
+It reads your font's kerning pairs and split the dictionary in two:
 * Spacing Words: Words that are solved by using only spacing and no kerning pairs at all
 * Heavily Kerned Words: Words that have 5 or more kerning pairs each

-Once you have those custom list of words, its very easy to test your font and spot spacing amd kerning problems.
+This list are customized for each font, and once you have those custom list of words its very easy to test spacing and kerning separately and spot any problem.

 By looking at the list of words that are resolved using spacing only, if there is any problem it will become self evident.